ros-navigation/navigation2/nav2_loopback_sim/README.md

 # Nav2 Loopback Simulation

-The Nav2 loopback simulator is a stand-alone simulator to create a "loopback" for non-physical simulation to replace robot hardware, physics simulators (Gazebo, Bullet, Isaac Sim, etc).
+The Nav2 loopback simulator is a standalone simulator to create a "loopback" for non-physical simulation to replace robot hardware, physics simulators (Gazebo, Bullet, Isaac Sim, etc).
 It computes the robot's odometry based on the command velocity's output request to create a perfect 'frictionless plane'-style simulation for unit testing, system testing, R&D on higher level systems, and testing behaviors without concerning yourself with localization accuracy or system dynamics.

 This was created by Steve Macenski of [Open Navigation LLC](https://opennav.org) and donated to Nav2 by the support of our project sponsors.
 If you rely on Nav2, please consider supporting the project!